NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script adds all permissions to others and none to group and owner
+this script sets mode of the file hello to 753